vokimon/markdown-customblocks/README.md

 ## What is it?

-> **Warning: This extension is still in its early development stages.**\
-> It is a proposal still open to discussion and
-> generators API could be subject of change.

 This markdown extension simplifies the definition and use of new types of block, by defining a common syntax for them.
 That is, a common way to specify the type of the block,